Thorn51/code_incubator_api/README.md

 All of the endpoints in the Code Incubator API are routed through authorization middleware.
 The first level of authorization requires a basic token.
 At this point, there is no mechanism in place to generate and share API tokens for use with the API.

 The second level of authorization middleware creates a JSON Web Token (JWT) after a successful login.
+All endpoints below will indicate the type of authorization required to successfully fetch data.

 # Endpoints